conholdate/products.conholdate.com/content/english/total/java/watermark/xlsb.md

 content:
     enable: true
     block:
-    - title_left: "How to Add Image Watermark to VDX in Java"
+    - title_left: "How to Add Image Watermark to XLSB in Java"
       content_left: |
-          [Conholdate.Total for Java](https://products.conholdate.com/total/java/) makes it easier for java programmers to add image watermarks to their VDX document viewer applications by adding a few easy steps.
+          [Conholdate.Total for Java](https://products.conholdate.com/total/java/) makes it easier for java programmers to add image watermarks to their XLSB document viewer applications by adding a few easy steps.

-          -   Instantiate **FileInputStream** Object with input VDX document
+          -   Instantiate **FileInputStream** Object with input XLSB document
           -   Instantiate **Watermarker** object using the stream object created above
           -   Use watermark image path as constructor parameter of **ImageWatermark** class
           -   Set the watermark size and alignment